 This concludes the creation of the overcloud using the command line tools.
-For post-creation functions, see Chapter 8, Performing Tasks after Overcloud Creation.
+For post-creation functions, see Chapter 9, Performing overcloud post-installation tasks.

 CHAPTER 7.
-CONFIGURING A BASIC OVERCLOUD USING PRE-PROVISIONED NODES
+CONFIGURING A BASIC OVERCLOUD WITH PRE-PROVISIONED NODES

 This chapter contains basic configuration procedures for using pre-provisioned nodes to configure an OpenStack Platform environment.
 This scenario differs from the standard overcloud creation scenarios in several ways: